lamestation/kyber/README.md

 * Customizable with the full power of LaTeX
 * Full UTF-8 and internationization support throughout
 * Intelligent image scaling built into the environment
+* Uses the Saxon parser for full XSLT 2.0 support

 Like the mountain pass that connected much of the ancient world, Kyber is the link between your project and your wiki, keeping them connected and